Infinidat/infinimetrics-container/README.md

 ```

 List the versions available:

 ```
 git tag
 ```

 Check out the version you want to upgrade to:

 ```
 git checkout <version, e.g. 7.0.0>
 ```

+### Upgrade and start immediately

 Stop the current containers, upgrade InfiniMetrics, and start the upgraded containers:

 ```
 ./install.sh --start-containers
 ```

-### Manual Upgrade
+### Upgrade without starting

-If you prefer, you can upgrade InfiniMetrics and not have it start automatically after the upgrade:
+You can upgrade InfiniMetrics and not have it start automatically after the upgrade:

 ```
 ./install.sh
 ```

+Following a successful upgrade, a command to start the InfiniMetrics compose app is printed.

+Copy the command, and run it manually.

+### Start manually

 Start InfiniMetrics manually after the upgrade:

 ```
 docker compose --env-file .env --env-file .env.user up -d
 ```

+InfiniMetrics will restart automatically whenever the Docker engine restarts.

 ## Install.sh usage

 ```